 Fantastically colorful and energetically patterned, the textiles made by the artists of Nature Iraq are as unique as the culture they belong to.
-Founded in 2004, Nature Iraq’s not-for-profit mission is to protect and preserve Iraq’s natural environment and the cultural heritage it nourishes — very much including the work of Marsh Arab women weavers who reside in several townships in the Mesopotamian Marshes of the southern region of the country.
-Once targeted by Saddam Hussein for environmental and social destruction, the Mesopotamian Marshes and surrounding archaeological sites of Eridu, Urik and Ur were designated a UNESCO World Heritage Site in 2017.
+Founded in 2004, Nature Iraq’s not-for-profit mission is to protect and preserve Iraq’s natural environment and the cultural heritage it nourishes.
+This includes the work of Marsh Arab women weavers who reside in several townships in the Mesopotamian Marshes of the southern region of the country.
+Once targeted by Saddam Hussein for environmental and social destruction, the Mesopotamian Marshes and surrounding archaeological sites of Eridu, Urik, and Ur were designated a UNESCO World Heritage Site in 2017.

-Nature Iraq’s work to preserve traditional handwork and artistic skills and natural resources earned the organization acclaim not just regionally, but on an international scale as well.
+Nature Iraq’s work to preserve traditional handwork, artistic skills, and natural resources earned the organization acclaim not just regionally, but on an international scale as well.
 They are supported by the US Embassy in Baghdad.

 The group will be represented by Salma Abed Damej and Doha Awath Saber.